 When implementing your security policies, you want to make sure all users are grouped appropriately and all access rights are at the proper levels.
 This typically depends on the organization.
 This could be done by department, such as finance, marketing, or it could also be done by geography if different countries or regions have different security requirements.
 Good grouping policies will take some of the complexity and confusion out of management, and allow administrators to more easily implement appropriate security measures.
 You don’t want any holes in your network that people can wiggle around in or that could cause trouble—and prevent anything malicious from happening.

 Maximize your chances of preventing malicious attacks

 To maximize your chances of preventing an attack and ensuring malicious attacks don’t get through to the network, make sure all of the firewall’s features are turned on.
-This means you should check that URL filtering, SSL encryption, antivirus, and Advanced Threat Detection are all active.
+This means you should check that URL filtering, SSL encryption, antivirus, and Advanced Threat Protection are all active.
 You also need to be aware of what the typical traffic flow generally looks like for this SMB customer.
 The more aware you are, the easier it will be to spot suspicious or unusual traffic patterns within the organization.

-A big piece of protecting networks in this day and age, is Advanced Threat Detection—which is found in numerous next-generation firewalls.
+A big piece of protecting networks in this day and age, is Advanced Threat Protection—which is found in numerous next-generation firewalls.
 Typically, this feature can test unknown traffic and send it up to the cloud to a sandboxing environment.
 From there, you can see what type of behavior it has and figure out what needs to be done about it.
 Should it be blocked?
 In the case of the Barracuda NextGen Firewall, for example, if a threat is detected, it then becomes a known signature, and that information is synced with other devices.
 Once it is a known threat, it won’t be able to get in—and it won’t need to be re-sandboxed.